 When traveling long distances, it’s always a good idea to have backup for the radio.
 We recommend creating a playlist (or a few!) with songs the entire family will enjoy.
 You can create themed playlists, for example, upbeat tunes for lifting spirits, or calming jams for keeping everyone relaxed.
 Keep in mind, if you’re using apps like Spotify for music or Audible for audio books, make sure to download the content to your device prior to leaving unless your car is equipped with WiFi.

-Tip #2: Pack a Cooler
+Tip 3: Pack a cooler

 If you’re going far enough that you’ll need to spend a night at a hotel, try to plan out where you’d like to stop for the night, and book in advance.
 It will be reassuring to know that you have a spot secured, and this also creates an achievable goal after a (seemingly endless) day of travel.

-Your friends at Sorensen Moving & Storage
+Go the Distance with Sorensen Moving & Storage

 Whether you’re headed to a new state, or another country, at Sorensen Moving & Storage we’re experts on moves both big and small.
 If you’re looking for a trusted Florida moving company to make your move as easy as possible, get your free virtual relocation estimate today.